jaalto/project--restricted-shell-rbash/README.rst

 How does it work?
 -----------------

-Bash installation contains ``rbash`` binary which restricts access.
+Bash installation contains ``rbash`` binary which can restrict access.
 See
 <http://www.gnu.org/s/bash/manual/html_node/The-Restricted-Shell.html>.
 What is left to do is to provide a small set of configuration files to